benschaf/kaesekaestchen/TESTING.md

 ### Unfixed Bugs

-The following bugs have been identified but not fixed.
+Bug issue 26 has been identified but not fixed.
 A history of the bug, screenshots and attempted fixes are documented in the issues and can bee viewed by clicking on the issue link.
+The most recent fix of the bug simply removes the (only visual and not functional) blur elements when they would otherwise be displayed incorrectly.
+The bug is not critical and does not affect the functionality of the game.
+Even responsivity is not affected at the moment - still there should be a more elegant solution in the future.

 - [Issue 26: blur elements aren't responsive](https://github.com/benschaf/kaesekaestchen/issues/26)

 ### Open Issues
-The following Issues under the following link are open.
+The following Issues are open.
 They contain possible improvements and features that could be added to the game.
 [Link to this repositories open issues](https://github.com/benschaf/kaesekaestchen/issues?q=is%3Aissue+is%3Aopen+)